Using the dummy independently

 Here’s how to help your baby manage their own dummy:

-- Every time you have to put the dummy back in, make sure you put your baby’s hand onto the dummy.
+- Each time you have to put the dummy back in, make sure you put your baby’s hand onto the dummy.
 Then guide the dummy into their mouth, making sure they keep a hand on it.

 It can take 3-4 nights or longer for babies to learn how to put the dummy back in by themselves.